⚡Kickstart Your OTT App with Zezo UI Kit

 pnpm

-🔧 Create a React Query Provider
+pnpm add @tanstack/react-query🔧 Create a React Query Provider

 Create a global provider to wrap your entire app and enable caching + devtools.